Vib-Ribbon: Legacy

 The game spawned a spinoff, Mojib-Ribbon, which focused on rap music and calligraphy; and a sequel, Vib-Ripple, which was similar to Vib-Ribbon but instead used digital images loaded into the game to generate the levels.
 Both were released in Japan only for the PlayStation 2.
 In 2012, the game was acquired by the Museum of Modern Art as part of its permanent collection of video games.
-In 2020, the game was celebrated among numerous other PlayStation franchises in the PlayStation 5 tech demo Astro's Playroom, where a Vib-Ribbon stage is seen being played within the location "Caching Caves".
+In 2020, the game was celebrated among numerous other PlayStation franchises in the PlayStation 5 launch title Astro's Playroom, where a Vib-Ribbon stage is seen being played within the location "Caching Caves".